indieopensource/support-contract/terms.md

     2. If the _Order Form_ specifies a version range, such as "1.y.z", then _Covered Versions_ include the latest _Generally Available_ version in that range on the date of this agreement, as well as any new versions within that range that _Developer_ makes _Generally Available_ during the term of this agreement.

-    3. If the _Order Form_ does not specify a particular version or version range, then _Covered Versions_ include the latest _Generally Available_ version on the date of this agreement, as well as any new versions that _Developer_ makes _Generally Available_ during the term of this agreement.A version of the _Software_ is **Generally Available** if _Developer_ offers it to the public for use in production systems.
+    3. If the _Order Form_ does not specify a particular version or version range, then _Covered Versions_ include the latest _Generally Available_ version on the date of this agreement, as well as any new versions that _Developer_ makes _Generally Available_ during the term of this agreement.
+A version of the _Software_ is **Generally Available** if _Developer_ offers it to the public for use in production systems.
 Versions that _Developer_ designates with labels like "Alpha", "Beta", "Preview", "Testing", and "Preview" are not _Generally Available_.

 3.  **Service Limits** means any limits on use of _Developer_'s support services specified on the _Order Form_, such as the number of _Customer Personnel_ who may contact _Developer_ for support, or the maximum number of _Support Requests_ _Developer_ will respond to per month.